Become a member of ITEX

 Contribute to the upcoming ITEX Special Issue in Arctic Science.

-The deadline for submission is March 6th 2020.
+The new deadline for submission is May 31st 2020.

 The topic is 30 year of ITEX, climate change effects on alpine and arctic tundra.